frederic-perez/AmE-dictionary/data/dictionary.md

 __keep in check__ _Devils keep Hawks' high-flying offense in check._
 __keep tab(s) (on someone or something)__ _idiom_ :four::hammer: :es: vigilar _I don't keep tabs on him._
 __keep up__
+__keep your head above water__ _idiom_ To just be able to manage when you have financial difficulties.
 __keep__ _n_ :es: torreón
 __keepsake__ _n_ :four: (keepsakes) A small item kept in memory of the person who gave it or originally owned it. _She gave him a piece of her hair as a keepsake._ _Syn_ memento, token of remembrance, souvenir, reminder _There is no doubt about which nation will have the most bright and shiny keepsakes._ _Visit SFGate.com/keepsakes today!_
 __keg__ _n_ :two::hammer: